 Leonard Nimoy’s Spock Ears in the Kenneth C. Griffin Exploring the Planets Gallery, National Air and Space Museum

 The pointy prosthetic ears Leonard Nimoy wore in portraying Mr. Spock in the original “Star Trek” television show will go on display in the new “Kenneth C. Griffin Exploring the Planets Gallery.”
 Donated by the son of the actor, who died in 2015, Spock’s ears join other popular Star Trek memorabilia at the museum including the original 11-foot studio model of the starship Enterprise that appeared in every episode.
 With “Star Trek” artifacts collected at the Smithsonian, and series star William Shatner shot into space by Jeff Bezos last year, the inspiration of space travel—both real and fictional—seem to be further entwining.
 Read more here.
-(Fall 2022).
+(Ongoing permanent).

 Entertainment Nation, National Museum of American History